alkismavridis/mathasm/README.md

 ### What the hell is this?
+MathAsm is a mathematical paradigm.
-This project is a tool for building mathematical theories and/or philosophical propositions.
+This project is a webapp that implements this paradigm.

+One can think of it as a tool for building mathematical theories and/or philosophical propositions.
 One can create statements from scratch (Axioms), or use existing statements to generate new statements (theorems) using **certain rules** of transformation.